-Tomorrow, the 8th of March, we celebrate the International Women’s Day, not only to honour the women who fought for equal rights and celebrate women’s economic, political and social achievements, but also to highlight the importance of continuing the path to gender parity.
+Tomorrow, the 8th of March, we celebrate International Women’s Day, not only to honour the women who fought for equal rights and to celebrate women’s economic, political and social achievements, but also to highlight the importance of continuing the path to gender parity.
 Unfortunately, I haven’t read enough books about female rights to give book recommendations focusing on the topic.
 So, instead I decided to choose my favourite female characters.

 In no special order, these are some of my favourite female characters: